-My old Grammar School “Houses” were named after the settlements of Celts (Bronze and iron-Age people who migrated to the British Isles from mainland Europe in about 450 BC) and the Angles, Saxons and Danes who invaded the north of England after the Romans left in the 5th Century.
+My old Grammar School “Houses” were named after the settlements of Celts (Bronze and Iron-Age people who migrated to the British Isles from mainland Europe in about 450 BC) and the Angles, Saxons and Danes who invaded the north of England after the Romans left in the 5th Century.

 The Danes made York the base of their power until the time of the Norman conquest, in 1066.
 They established themselves along the coasts and along navigable rivers, built towns and villages, intermarrying with the Anglo-Saxon population.
 They farmed the land and traded from the River Humber with all of the countries in which they had influence.
-The north and east of the country was called the Danelaw and was ruled by Danish Kings, extending south to Nottingham and Leicester.
+The north and east of the country was called the Danelaw and was ruled by Danish Kings.

 The Danes divided Yorkshire into Ridings.
 “Riding” is derived from a Danish word “thridding” meaning “a third”.
 The Danes called representatives from each thridding to a meeting and established the Ridings system, dividing the area into thirds of North, East and West.
 The villages that were to become, so much later, the area now called Kirklees, were situated in the West Riding.

 From 1016 to 1035, Cnut the Great ruled over a unified English kingdom, as part of his North Sea Empire, together with Denmark, Norway and part of Sweden.
 He is sometimes referred to as the first King of England.
-After the death of Cnut's son and successor, Harthacnut, the kingdom reverted to a Saxon king, Edward the Confessor.
+Canute was the first Danish King to begin a systematic coinage of money.

 When Edward the Confessor ascended the throne of a united Dano-Saxon England, a Norse army was raised from every Norwegian colony in the British Isles and attacked Edward’s England in support of Magnus’, and after his death, his brother Harald Hardrada’s, claim to the English throne.Wikipedia